quangngn/OSDev/README.md

 - kernel/demo_3d: An interactive 3D cube to demonstrate graphical capability.

 In this update, we extend the system calls to include or change:
-- SYSCALL_EXEC: We change its behavior such that upon successful launch of other executables, we clean the screen buffer.
+- SYSCALL_EXEC: We change its behavior such that upon the successful launch of other executables, we clean the screen buffer.
-- SYSCALL_EXIT: We change its behavior such that we clean the screen buffer before launching shell.
+- SYSCALL_EXIT: We change its behavior such that we clean the screen buffer before launching the shell.
 - SYSCALL_READ: We update read_handler() such that backspace does not delete beyond the buffer.
 - SYSCALL_GET_FRAMEBUFFER_INFO: We add this system call to allow user programs to query framebuffer struct tag information.
-- SYSCALL_FRAMEBUFFER_CPY: We add this system call to copy user's buffer to kernel's buffer, effectively draw on the screen.
+- SYSCALL_FRAMEBUFFER_CPY: We add this system call to copy the user's buffer to the kernel's buffer, effectively drawing on the screen.
-- SYSCALL_PEEK_CHAR: We add this system call to read from keyboard without stalling.
+- SYSCALL_PEEK_CHAR: We add this system call to read from the keyboard without stalling.
 - SYSCALL_FRAMEBUFFER_CLEAR: We add this system call to clear the screen (this might not be appropriate when multiple programs' windows share the same screen).

+Other notable changes:
+For the most part, this project does not change significantly from Quang's original kernel.
+The small changes that can be listed are:
+- kernel/kernel/src/boot.c no longer load stivale2 terminal struct tag.
+It also adds support for floating numbers by setting bits in registers CR0 and CR4.
+- kernel/kernel/src/term.c is changed to printing PSF font.
+Most of the logic is the same, we only change the backend to paint the glyph to the framebuffer.
+- PSF fonts are embedded directly into the kernel as an object file instead of a module.
+- Inside kernel/kernel, pdf.* and kgraphic.* are two pairs of files to help with processing fonts and graphics in kernel mode.

 ## 4. User manual: